kenjyoung/MinAtar/README.md

 ```python
 from minatar.gui import GUI
 ```
-Initialize an instance of the GUI class by providing a name for the window, and the integer number of input channels for the minatar environment to be visualized.
+Initialize an instance of the GUI class by providing a name for the window, and the integer number of input channels for the MinAtar environment to be visualized.
 For example:
 ```python
 GUI(env.game_name(), env.n_channels)

 ```
 where env is an instance of minatar.Environment.
-The recommended way to use the GUI for visualizing an environment is to include all you're agent-environment interaction code in a function that looks something like this:
+The recommended way to use the GUI for visualizing an environment is to include all your agent-environment interaction code in a function that looks something like this:
 ```python
 def func():
     gui.display_state(env.state())